Agency Reporting Requirements for USAspending.Gov

 Section 6035—Financial Assistance Broker Submission (FABS)

-The specifications for FABS are outlined in the RSS of the DAIMS, available at the Fiscal Service DAIMS website.
+The specifications for FABS are outlined in the RSS of the GSDM, available at the Fiscal Service GSDM website.

 Submitting Files – To facilitate the timeliness of the data available on USAspending.gov, agencies should publish any available data on an award within 30 days of the action date.
 Financial assistance data should be reported at least twice a month.